Artanejp/common_source_project-fm7/readme.qt.txt

    c.
 SDL2 (not SDL1.x).
    d.
 CMake 2.8 or later.

-3. Building:
+3. How to build:
-   * After extracting sourcecodes:
+   After extracting (or git pulled) sourcecodes:
    $ cd {srctop}/source/build-cmake/{Machine name}/
    $ mkdir build
    $ cd build

    To configure:
    $ cmake ..
    or